mercari/tortoise/docs/horizontal.md

 ```
 # If GatheringDataPeriodType = weekly
-max{replica numbers at the same time on the same day of week} * MinReplicasFactor
+max{replica numbers at the same time on the same day of week} * MinReplicasRecommendationMultiplier

 # If GatheringDataPeriodType = daily
-max{replica numbers at the same time} * MinReplicasFactor
+max{replica numbers at the same time} * MinReplicasRecommendationMultiplier
 ```

 (refer to [admin-guide.md](./admin-guide.md) about each parameter)